appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Sets the width of the label in the widget when the **left** position is selected.
+Sets the width of the label in the widget when the **Left** position is selected.

 </dd>